Right Triangle Calculator

 sin(θ) = opposite ÷ hypotenuse

 tan(θ) = opposite ÷ adjacent

-In a right triangle, the adjacent side is the side of the triangle that forms part of the angle but is not the hypotenuse.
-The opposite side is the side that does not form part of the angle.
+In a right triangle, the adjacent side to θ is the side of the triangle that forms part of the angle θ but is not the hypotenuse.
+The opposite side to θ is the side that does not form part of the angle θ.

-To solve one of the angles, choose the formula that can be used given the two known sides, substitute the known values in the formula, and solve.
+To find one of the angles, choose the formula that can be used given the two known side lengths, then substitute the known values in the formula and solve.